KevinFocke/noisy_stocks_data_orchestrator/README.md

 ## General information

 My main goal was to create a Cloud Native architecture (Container-Based + Dynamically-Scalable + Microservice-Oriented).
 Containers run on Docker.
-An agent dynamically picks up available work.
+Agents dynamically pick up available work.
 The services are:

 * Analysis service (Custom Python 3 using Pandas DataFrames)